deephdc/deep-docs/source/user/modules/mods.rst

 After starting MODS container in DEEP stack, you can easily retraining MODS model with the default datapool, which is located in DEEP-NextCloud ``nc:/mods/data/features/`` as follows:

-* Direct your web browser to DEEPaaS endpoint
+* Direct your web browser to the assigned DEEPaaS endpoint

 * Go to ``PUT /models/mods/train`` for retrain, click ``Try it out`` button